 The Chinese government employs an extremely powerful suite of censorship measures to keep the information in their country heavily controlled.
 Unfortunately, since Unlocator lacks many of the advanced security features that help get through China’s Great Firewall, it is not particularly effective or safe for usage inside of China.

-Unlocator provides support through a sizable knowledge base included on their website.
-The information here is very pertinent and presented in an easy-to-understand format that should help anybody with minor-to-intermediate issues with the service.
+Unlocator provides support through a live chat, as well as a sizable knowledge base included on their website.
+The information on the knowledge base is very pertinent and presented in an easy-to-understand format that should help anybody with minor-to-intermediate issues with the service.
 There’s also include a ticket system for contacting their support team directly.

 Although the support team itself seems competent, it would be nice to have a live chat feature for contacting them.
 The knowledge base is extensive, but the ticket system can be slow, and doesn’t do much to make the customer feel attended to.

-As you can see, Unlocator’s prices are fairly standard and the savings increase for longer commitment periods.
-All of the plans can be cancelled at any time and include a seven day free trial.
-It’s nice to see a company that offers a money-back guarantee for their services, since that can alleviate some of the anxiety of putting money down.
+As you can see, Unlocator’s prices for both the Smart DNS plan and the Smart DNS+VPN bundle are fairly average and the savings increase for longer commitment periods.
+All of the plans can be canceled at any time and include a 30-day free trial.
+It’s nice to see a company that offers a generous money-back guarantee for their services, since that can alleviate some of the anxiety of putting money down.

-Overall, Unlocator is an effective proxy solution for accessing streaming services.
-Although it does not provide the same standard of protection that a lot of other privacy solutions do, it does have a comprehensive knowledge base, and a good amount of transparency.
+Overall, Unlocator is a relatively effective VPN/proxy solution for accessing streaming services (except Netflix).
+Although it does not provide the same high standard of protection that top-tier privacy solutions do, it does have a comprehensive knowledge base and a good amount of transparency.

 If you’re looking for a solution with the best protection on the market, then Unlocator may fall short for you.